Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Wireless Secret Key Agreement

 \section{Wireless Secret Key Agreement}

 We recall that the original secure communication system studied by Shannon was based on secret-key encryption.
 Shannon's result that perfect secrecy required encryption with a random one-time pad cipher at least as long as the message was widely regarded as a pessimistic result, until it was reexamined in the context of noisy channels by Maurer \cite{Maurer93}.
-In his seminal work, Maurer decried Wyner's degraded wiretap channel as being too unrealistic, and instead proposed a secret-key agreement protocol that could be implemented over a publicly observable two-way channel in the presence of a passive eavesdropper.
+In his seminal work, Maurer decried Wyner's degraded wiretap channel as being too unrealistic, and instead proposed a secret-key agreement protocol that could be implemented over a noiseless but authenticated and publicly observable two-way channel in the presence of a passive eavesdropper.

 The key elements of Maurer's strategy are the \emph{information reconciliation} and \emph{privacy amplification} procedures.
-The information reconciliation phase is aimed at generating an identical random sequence between the two terminals by exploiting the public discussion channel.
+The information reconciliation phase is aimed at generating an identical random sequence between Alice and Bob by exploiting a public discussion channel (sometimes split into a separate \emph{randomness sharing} step).
 The privacy amplification stage extracts a secret key from the identical random sequence agreed to by two terminals in the preceding information reconciliation phase.
-Less formally, after public discussion based on \emph{correlated randomness} in the first stage, privacy amplification reduces a initial piece of random nature into a smaller entity (e.g., by linear mapping and universal hashing) which is known only by the legitimate users, even if the eavesdropper has a less noisy channel in certain cases.
+In other words, after public discussion based on \emph{correlated randomness} in the first stage, privacy amplification reduces an initial piece of random nature into a smaller entity (e.g., by linear mapping and universal hashing) which is known only by the legitimate users, even if the eavesdropper has a less noisy channel in certain cases.

-More precisely, it was assumed that the transmitter, receiver and adversary have access to repeated independent realizations of random variables $X, Y,$ and $Z$, respectively, with some joint probability distribution $P_{X,Y,Z}$ as in Fig.~\ref{fig_Maurer}.
+More precisely, it was assumed that the transmitter, receiver and adversary have access to repeated independent realizations of random variables $X, Y,$ and $Z$, respectively, with some globally-known joint probability distribution $P_{X,Y,Z}$ as in Fig.~\ref{fig_Maurer}.
 The eavesdropper is completely ignorant of $X$ and $Y$.
-The secret-key rate $S(X; Y|| Z)$ was then defined as the maximal rate at which Alice and Bob can generate a secret key by communication over the noiseless and authentic but otherwise insecure channel in such a way that the opponent obtains information about this key only at an arbitrarily small rate (cf. (\ref{eq:Korner1978})).
-The following upper and lower bounds on the secret key rate were presented:
+Alice and Bob undergo multiple rounds of two-way communication over the public channel, followed by generation of a shared key based on their individual information and observed messages.
+The secret-key rate $S(X; Y||Z)$ between $X$ and $Y$ with respect to $Z$ is then defined as the maximal rate at which Alice and Bob can generate a secret key over the noiseless public channel in such a way that the adversary obtains information about this key only at an arbitrarily small rate (cf. (\ref{eq:Korner1978})).
+The following upper and lower bounds on the secret key rate were presented in \cite{Maurer93}: